MaxHerbs/reconfigure-beamline-ioc/README.md

 1. A config file describing each malcolm-style IOC name and executable path.
 See `configurations/master.yaml` for reference on structure.
 2. A path to a virtual enviroment.
 A valid venv is needed to for `run.sh`, which then provides the script with the correct tools for kubernetes etc.
 3. A path to a beamline-repo's `environment.sh`.
-This describes the full namespace and kubernetes config to allow the script to interact with the cluster.
+This describes the full namespace and kubernetes config to allow the script to interact with the cluster.[The p99 service is available here](https://github.com/MaxHerbs/p99-services).

 To start the script;